 In Vietnam, plug types A, B, and C are the official standard.

-The standard voltage is 220 V and the frequency 50 Hz.
+The standard voltage is 220 V and the frequency is 50 Hz.

-But as you know, nowadays, all these chargers for phones and readers and computers have integrated adapters so that different voltage and frequencies don’t really matter.
+But as you know, nowadays, all these chargers for phones and readers and computers have integrated adapters so that different voltages and frequencies don’t really matter.

 Gone are the days when you blew your electric appliances since you forgot to switch them from 110 to 220…good times.